NHGMC’s $1000 Student Scholarship for 2019

-The 2018 Scholarship Application form will be posted here at some point during the 2017-2018 school year.
-Please check this page again.
+NOTE: A 2019 Scholarship application form will be posted here later this year.
+Check this page again.

-Congratulations Christian Stewart of Holderness – NHGMC’s 2017 Student Scholarship recipient!
+Congratulations Molly Plaisted of Nashua – our 2018 Student Scholarship recipient!

-All of us at NHGMC give our heartfelt congratulations to Christian P. Stewart of Holderness NH — our Student Scholarship recipient for 2017!
-Christian, who graduates with honors from Plymouth Regional High School (PRHS) on June 3, plans to attend Skidmore College in Saratoga Springs NY where he will major in Music with career aspirations not only to perform as a musician but also to teach music to students of all ages.
+Our 2017 Student Scholarship recipient, Christian P. Stewart of Holderness NH, graduated with honors from Plymouth Regional High School (PRHS) on June 3, 2017.
+Christian is attending Skidmore College in Saratoga Springs NY where he majors in Music with career aspirations not only to perform as a musician but also to teach music to students of all ages.
 An avid saxophonist, Christian’s passion for music began just a few years ago, particularly with his love of jazz and jazz fusion.
 He was motivated by songs like Joe Zawinul’s Birdland.
 Christian is also a clarinet, trumpet, and piano player, and he’s also begun to compose music.
 At PRHS, Christian joined all the available bands and singing groups.
 (Yes, he sings too!)
 Last Spring, he received the Outstanding Member of Jazz Band award; he is the band’s captain and section leader.
 Last year Christian was selected for both the All New England Band and All New England Jazz Festivals.
 He has also participated in the Lakes Region Music Festival for the past three years.

 About our 2016 recipient – Emma Eafrati of Manchester